jimdavis1/Core-Gene-AMR-Models/README.md

 **Scripts**
-- `makeAlignments.py` : This script is used to one hot encode raw alignments and remove redundant columns (columns with 0 variance).
+- `makeAlignments.py` : This script is used to one hot encode the raw fasta alignments and remove redundant columns (columns with 0 variance).
 It reads through the raw alignment directory.
 - `makeMatrix.py` :  This script builds the matrix

 #### makeAlignments.py